SEED-X: Multimodal Models with Unified Multi-granularity Comprehension and Generation

 Specifically, in order to make a multimodal foundation model applicable in real-world scenarios, we incorporate two enhanced features: (1) understanding images of arbitrary sizes and ratios, and (2) multi-granularity image generation, encompassing both high-level instructional image generation and low-level image manipulation tasks.
 These attributes can form the basis for a multimodal foundation model's effective application in an open-world context, since a multimodal foundation model has to accommodate various downstream tasks requiring different levels of visual semantics.

 In this paper, we introduce SEED-X, a unified and versatile multimodal foundation model as a follow-up work of SEED-LLaMA, which seamlessly integrates the features mentioned above.
+It is important to emphasize that \textit{integrating all these characteristics into a single foundation model is by no means trivial}, as shown in Table~\ref{tab:comparison}, since none of the previous works support all of these features.

 After different instruction tuning, SEED-X can function as various multimodal AI assistants in the real world, capable of addressing various user needs through generating proper texts and images as shown in Fig.~\ref{fig:teaser_example}.
 Specifically, our instruction-tuned models can act as an interactive designer, generating images while illustrating creative intent, offering modification suggestions and showcasing visualizations based on user's input images.
 Additionally, they can act as knowledgeable personal assistants, comprehending images of various sizes and providing relevant suggestions.
 Moreover, they can generate more diverse outputs, such as slide layouts for slide creation, and interleaved image-text content for storytelling.
 SEED-X signifies a notable advancement towards a versatile agent for users in the real world.